 Riders For "ON SYSTEM" Enron Entities: NOTE THAT CERTAIN CUSTOMIZING OF THE FORM MAY ALSO BE NEEDED.

-1. IF HPL RESOURCES COMPANY IS A PARTY TO THE CONTRACT, ADD THE FOLLOWING TO THE END OF REPRESENTATIONS AND WARRANTIES IN APPENDIX "1": The following representations and warranties shall apply to Transactions under the stated conditions: (i) if Company is Buyer, Seller represents and warrants to Buyer that all Gas will have been produced within the State and will not have been commingled with other Gas which is or may be sold, consumed, transported or otherwise utilized in interstate commerce in such manner which would subject an intrastate Transporter to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act of 1938 and (ii) if Company is Seller and the Delivery Point(s) for the Transaction are not interstate interconnections, Buyer represents and warrants to Seller that none of the Gas will be sold, consumed, transported or otherwise utilized outside the State or sold to another party which will subsequently sell, consume, transport or otherwise use the Gas outside the State where such event would subject an intrastate Transporter to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act of 1938.
+1. IF HOUSTON PIPE LINE COMPANY IS A PARTY TO THE CONTRACT, ADD THE FOLLOWING TO THE END OF REPRESENTATIONS AND WARRANTIES IN APPENDIX "1": The following representations and warranties shall apply to Transactions under the stated conditions: (i) if Company is Buyer, Seller represents and warrants to Buyer that all Gas will have been produced (a) within the state of Texas and will not have been commingled with other Gas which is or may be sold, consumed, transported or otherwise utilized in interstate commerce in such manner which would subject an intrastate Transporter to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act of 1938 or (b) outside of the state of Texas with any transportation on an interstate pipeline having been conducted under Section 311 (a)(1) of the Natural Gas Policy Act and (ii) if Company is Seller and the Delivery Point(s) for the Transaction are not interstate interconnections, Buyer represents and warrants to Seller that none of the Gas will be sold, consumed, transported or otherwise utilized outside the state or sold to another party which will subsequently sell, consume, transport or otherwise use the Gas outside the State where such event would subject an intrastate Transporter to the jurisdiction of the Federal Energy Regulatory Commission or any successor authority under the Natural Gas Act of 1938.

-2. IF HPL RESOURCES COMPANY IS A PARTY TO THE CONTRACT, ADD THE FOLLOWING TO THE END OF OPERATIONS AND DELIVERY IN APPENDIX "1": Measurement.
+2. IF HOUSTON PIPE LINE COMPANY IS A PARTY TO THE CONTRACT, ADD THE FOLLOWING TO THE END OF OPERATIONS AND DELIVERY IN APPENDIX "1": Measurement.
 At appropriate intervals the Company's Transporter (the "Measuring Party") shall measure Gas purchased and sold hereunder in accordance with the applicable tariff or, in respect of an intrastate Transporter, the applicable transportation agreement.
 Any costs thereof billed by the Measuring Party shall be shared equally between the Parties.
 If the Measuring Party determines that measurement error results from pulsation, the Party or its designee owning the facilities causing the pulsation shall at its expense within 60 Days of its receipt of notification of same reduce the pulsation to a level such that the square root error in respect of pulsation is not greater than one percent; provided, the pulsation testing device and testing procedures shall be mutually agreed by the Parties and the Parties shall have the right to witness all pulsation testing.

 Rider MUNI (Follow this Rider if Customer is a Municipality)